 He’s being modest – it’s not lousy at all.
 It’s lo-fi time travel and it’s magic.

-Callum Preston’s Milk Bar is at RVCA Gallery from December 8 to 10.
+Callum Preston’s Milk Bar is at Hamilton Gallery from August 15 to September 18.

 This article was updated on July 27, 2018.